elisilk/loopstudios-landing-page/README.md

 Specific areas that the solution should be improved (known issues):

+- The vertical spacing between sections (and within sections) is not pixel perfect relative to the design, so it would be worth revisiting that.
+- The font weights seem off comparing the solution to the design, especially for the headings.
+It's important that the headings really pop, and so it would be worth revisiting that.
+- There are a number of errors and info warnings in the [Frontend Mentor HTML report](https://www.frontendmentor.io/solutions/responsive-landing-page-using-sass-8inSDo6cyY) that are worth looking over and addressing.
+  - The info warning about `role="list"` being unnecessary would be easy to fix, although I'm not sure I want to given the [accessibility concerns that are raised when setting `list-style: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style#accessibility)
+  - The error about the attribute `width` not being allowed on the `source` element also seems problematic to me, [given that it is allowed if the parent is a `picture`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source#width), which is the case for my solution.
+And I want to keep the width and height explicitly specified to maintain the images responsiveness, reduce layout shifts, and [still implement art direction](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/#art-direction) for that image.
 - Turn the header into some sort of sticky header that stays around as the user scrolls down the page (at least in the mobile view).
 Seems a little tricky because the header includes both the top part (the logo and primary nav), which is what I want to be sticky, and the hero content, which should not be sticky.
 But both parts share the same background image.
 Might also want the top part to transition from the background image to an all black background as the user scrolls up and the background image is scrolled out the viewport.
 So how do all that?
 Will have to think about it a bit more and come back to it.
   - [`position: sticky`](https://developer.mozilla.org/en-US/docs/Web/CSS/position#sticky)
   - [Sticky Headers And Full-Height Elements: A Tricky Combination](https://www.smashingmagazine.com/2024/09/sticky-headers-full-height-elements-tricky-combination/)